kjgcoop/php-trello-by-labels/README.md

 }
 ```

-The assumes that you only want to deal in one user's boards.
+The script assumes that you only want to deal in one user's boards.

 ## Notes on Data